2020 Home Renovation Costs Per Square Foot on Long Island

 Costs for a Long Island bathroom renovation

-- Mid-range bathroom: A mid-range bathroom remodel for a 35-square-foot area will cost anywhere from $21,000 to $40,000.
+- Mid-grade bathroom: A mid-grade bathroom remodel for a 35-square-foot area will cost anywhere from $21,000 to $40,000.
 The Cost vs. Value report provides an average of $22,158 for the Middle Atlantic region.
 This includes a recessed medicine cabinet, a standard toilet, a solid-surface vanity counter, and a porcelain tub.

 - High-end bathroom: Sweeten contractors report high-end renovations range starts at $40,000 and goes up at luxury price points.
 The same report puts a high-end renovation at $69,188 for the region.
 This is based on the expansion of a 35-square-foot bathroom to 100 square feet, within the existing home’s footprint.
 A high-end renovation at this price point includes radiant floors, all new ductwork, custom cabinetry, separate shower, and freestanding tub, as well as custom lighting.

 Based on Sweeten’s numbers, the average basement conversion in Long Island comes in at $117 psf.
 For a budget, we’ve seen projects start at $25,000 and include a bathroom, shower, and laminate flooring.
 On the high end, a project costing $75,000 would include a 5’ x 8’ bathroom, shower, a bar area, insulation, and laminate flooring in 20’ x 30’ space.